 Superscript of mean between-group group differ significant at P<0.01

+Discussion

 The mean serum biochemical value obtained from the present experiment was compared with the RI for cattle depicted in Merck’s Veterinary Manual as well as earlier reports of Indian, exotic as well as crossbred cattle.
 Although the serum biochemical value of indigenous Khillar cattle showed slight variation from earlier reports (Alekish and Ismail, 2019 ; Bhadauria et al., 2020; Cozzi et al., 2010; Mahima et al., 2013; Sreedhar et al., 2013; Bedenicki et al., 2014; Maurya and Singh, 2016; Xuan et al., 2018;;), the variation was found close to the normal physiological range as in Merck’s Veterinary Manual.
 Observed Reference Values of Total Serum Glucose in the Khillar was found to differ with respect to other Indian cattle breeds e.g G. Srinivasan and T. Sathiamoorthy 2021 mentioned serum glucose level of Pulikulam cattle ranged from 82 to 117.66 mg/dL, total protein 6.43±0.23 g/dl.